Dag0sh/Matrix/README.md

 # Matrix
-Implementation my own matrix.h library.
+In this project I implemented my own library for processing numerical matrices in the C programming language